PHYSICIANS MEDICAL FORUM

 - 4th year standing

-- completion of all core clerkships in medicine, surgery, pediatrics, psychiatry and OB-GYN
+- Completion of all core clerkships in medicine, surgery, pediatrics, psychiatry and OB-GYN

-- Completed VESP application (.doc file)
+- Complete PMF VESP application (.doc file)

 - Recent CV